A guided foray exploring the delicious, healthy and surprising array of edible plants available in Spring, with a wild food picnic afterwards.

 Time/Date: Sunday 9th May 2021, 1pm – 5.00pm

-Meeting Place: Mugdock Country Park Visitor Centre, Near Glasgow, G62 8EL.
+Meeting Place: Mugdock Country Park, 10 miles West of Glasgow, G62 8EL.
 Full details of our meeting place will be emailed to ticket holders in the week prior to the event.

 Expect: Gentle walking on well made paths over 3 hours followed by a wild picnic.
 There will be wild treats, tipples and tasters to enjoy throughout.